Copyright © 2007 by"Jim McCulloch"

 A real quirky British Tradition has to be the Knotted Handkerchief hat.
 This wonderful piece of elegant attire was usually worn on a days outing to the beach and was meant to keep the sun (What Sun) from burning ones head.

 On visits abroad it is so easy to spot the Brit he is wearing this wonderful hat.

 It was probably made most famous by Benny Hill in his TV series.
 It is only us Brits that wear this form of attire although to be fair it is a dying tradition.
 It was mainly used by working class men back in the 19th Century.

 Who from this era can forget Dad with his four corner hanky hat and trousers legs rolled up paddling in the sea?

-The "Fish Supper" was also served on a greasproof sheet of paper then wrapped in newsapaper. (yes folks real newspaper).
+The "Fish Supper" was also served on a greaseproof sheet of paper then wrapped in newspaper. (yes folks real newspaper).
 It was great to read while eating but one had to be careful of the news print ink coming off onto

 fingers and clothes.
 The Chippie Assistant folds the paper in such a way as to form a pocket so it is possible